laipn/company-fit/README.md

 _Common answers_:
   - Same as in the above

-Background:
+Rubrics:
 - [ ] One or multiple answers above were given. <_List answers_>
 - [ ] Complexities understood.
 - [ ] Additional novelty present. <_Describe Them_>

-**Question**: "Does your hiring practice use a "blind" (data sent is anonymized) committee?"
+**Question**: "Does your company hiring practices use a "blind" (data sent is anonymized) committee?"

-Background:
+Rubrics:
 - [ ] Yes
 - [ ] No. No reason why not.
 - [ ] No but complexities understood.